-The mission of the College of Education is to provide competent professionals for effective service in urban schools, agencies and other entities using research and collaboration in seeking solutions to teaching, learning, and behavioral challenges facing urban populations.
-The College of Education is committed to preparing candidates to become effective professionals who will be caring, competent, committed, and culturally responsive, with a focus on the preparation of educators for urban school settings.
+The mission of the College of Education at Texas Southern University is "to provide competent career professionals for effective service in urban schools, agencies and other entities utilizing research, collaboration, and application in seeking solutions to teaching, learning, social, physical and behavioral issues facing urban populations."
+The College of Education is committed to preparing candidates to become effective professionals who will be caring, competent, committed, and culturally responsive.